-The Prowatt 1750 is a premium-quality inverter designed for high power and industrial applications including large microwaves, TVs, VCRs, small air compressors, power tools, and small air conditioners.
+The PROwatt 3000 is a premium-quality inverter designed for heavy-duty AC loads or smaller, multiple AC loads including large microwaves, TVs, VCRs, air compressors, larger power tools, and air conditioners.
+It can often be used in place of a generator for large or intermittent loads.

-- The Prowatt 1750 provides up to 1750 watts of continuous power, making it ideal for large single loads, intermittent loads, or multiple smaller loads. - The inverter's high surge capability lets you handle many hard-tostart loads, including large TVs, refrigerators, and freezers. - The unit's low standby battery demand means you don't have to worry about excessive drain on your battery if you leave the inverter on for a few days.
-When the inverter is on but no power is being supplied to a load, the inverter draws less than 500 mA from the battery. - For more efficient power use, the fan shuts down automatically when no loads are attached to the inverter.
+- The PROwatt 3000 provides up to 2500 watts of continuous power or 3000 watts for five minutes, making it ideal for large single loads, intermittent loads, or multiple smaller loads. - The inverter's high surge capability lets you handle many hard-tostart loads, including large TVs, refrigerators, and freezers. - The unit's low standby battery demand means you don't have to worry about excessive drain on your battery if you leave the inverter on for a few days.
+When the inverter is on but no power is being supplied to a load, the inverter draws less than 600 mA from the battery. - For more efficient power use, the fan shuts down automatically when no loads are attached to the inverter.